-The beautiful landscape of Stavros Beach puts a frame to the fantastic luxury bungalows and suites of Mr. & Mrs. White, definitely my favorite place in the area.
+The beautiful landscape of Agia Marina and Theodorou Island frames the luxury suites of The Theodore Boutique Hotel, definitely my favorite place in the area.

 The areas of Platanias, Kato Stalos, Agia Marina, and Agii Apostoli are Chania’s place of choice for all-inclusive resorts and nightlife.
 Indeed, some of the best hotel chains in the region are in this area.
 When it comes to top-accommodation in exclusive and beautiful suites, no other place beats the standards of Domes Noruz.